katahiromz/RisohEditor/README.md

     - Improved "List of Resource IDs" window.
 - v.5.3.2 (2020.XX.YY)
     - Able to save with Ctrl+S without querying the location.
+    - Made the "Output RC files as UTF-16" option non-volatile.

 ## Contact Us